 Despite these objectives, evidence shows that medical trainees lack appropriate skills to effectively manage the health of this growing vulnerable population.
 Moreover, more than 50% of Canadian medical students surveyed felt that homelessness and health was not properly addressed at their school.
 It appears clear that adjustments need to be made in Canadian medical school curricula to address this gap in knowledge.

-This position paper therefore suggests schools the following:
+This position paper therefore suggests medical schools consider including the following recommendations:

 Homelessness and health should be further developed in the Canadian medical curricula by means of core lectures, case-based learning, or service-based learning available to all pre-clerkship and clerkship students.
 These should be separate from, and in addition to, broad SDOH lectures on income insecurity or precarious housing.